OpenModelica/OpenModelica/README-OMDev-MINGW.txt

    $ cd \path\to\OpenModelica
    $ ren ".project-sample" ".project"

-5. rename the file the OpenModelica/.externalToolBuilders/OMDev-MINGW-OpenModelicaBuilder.launch-sample
+5. rename the file OpenModelica/.externalToolBuilders/OMDev-MINGW-OpenModelicaBuilder.launch-sample
    to OpenModelica/.externalToolBuilders/OMDev-MINGW-OpenModelicaBuilder.launch and do whatever modifications are needed on it to reflect your paths.